ruiyangqin2016/paper_review/Study_notes/UCI_Interview2.md

 # Medical Informatics

+## My past work
+1. HCI and NLP
+2. Choose and modify models for specific problems
+3. Understand the structure of each exisiting models and modify them to have the best perform in different tasks

 ## My idea
 1. Using novel NLP models to analyze health-related data.
 2. Modify NPL models and design new models for health informtics areas specifically.